markkolich/kolich-httpclient4-closure/README.md

 * <a href="#synchronous-blocking">Synchronous (blocking)</a> &ndash; Uses **httpclient-4.2.1** under-the-hood.
 * <a href="#asynchronous-non-blocking">Asynchronous (non-blocking)</a> &ndash; Uses **httpasyncclient-4.0-beta3** under-the-hood.

-For most applications, the synchronous `HttpClient` closure is acceptable &mdash; the JVM thread making the request will wait for the request to finish before continuing execution.
+For most applications, the synchronous `HttpClient` closure is acceptable &mdash; the thread making the request will block, waiting for the request to complete before continuing.
 However, if you are building a highly scalable, asynchronous, non-blocking application or API, then the asynchronous `HttpAsyncClient` closure is likely a better choice.

 ## Overview